bluemountain3d/nemos-ice-cream/README.md

 - At the bottom is the footer, symbolizing the **ocean floor**.

 #### Shapes and Layout

 The vision is to mimic the shapes of the ocean.
 There's shapes representing waves and round shapes representing bubbles.
-The angular, blue buttons balance the round shapes create a clear contrast, and the cute sea creature illustrations create a welcoming feel for all ages!

-The fonts are easy to read, with a more playful style for the logo to make it stand out.
-The design is quite sudtle, since we have focused on the the atmosphere and feeling of the ocean, rather than obvious marine elements.
+The blue angular buttons balance out the round shapes and create contrast and harmoney between the two, and the cute illustrations create a welcoming feel for all ages!
+In conclusion, the theme of the design is quite sudtle since we have focused on the the atmosphere and feeling of the ocean, rather than obvious marine elements.
+We believe this creates a clean, stylish and easy to understand design.